staxrip/staxrip/md/test-build.md

 https://onedrive.live.com/redir?resid=604D4754F64B0ABC!4140&authkey=!ANUm9V3vTPmEFNI&ithint=folder%2c7z

+#### 1.5.2.4 unstable test build

+- new: qaac has a new option to pipe from ffmpeg instead of converting to FLAC/W64/WAV

+- update: ffmpeg 3.3.2
+- update: x265 2.5+2

 #### 1.5.2.3 unstable test build

 - new: aimed quality feature of the old x264 GUI added to the x264 and x265 GUI